 As mentioned above, the program includes an accurate box design tool with the ability to model the response of both vented and sealed systems.
 This add-in includes a unique and proprietary impedance modeler that will accurately model the impedance of the woofer in the box used and allow you to use this impedance curve in the crossover design section if desired.
 In addition, an active crossover section is included that contains high and low pass slopes up to eighth order, five band parametric equalizer (for each section), Linkwitz Transform, and level and delay adjustments.
 This section can be used with the box model to design subwoofers using active EQ and filters.

-This version offers the ability to save the file with all data loaded under a new name and be able to reopen the file with the project intact.
+The program includes the ability to save out all individual driver, crossover (active or passive), and system SPL and Impedance responses to frd and zma files that can be used in other software.
+It has the ability to print or save charts.
+Included are Pop-up parts layout schematics for each crossover section.
+You may save a fully loaded project under a new name and be able to reopen the file with the project intact.
 Simply click on "save as" in Excel, and give it a new name for your project.
 The spreadsheet will compress and save containing all data including frd and zma file data.
 When the file is reopened, the project will be exactly as it was when filed.
 (Files saved in this way will about 5mB in size)

-Added the ability to import second woofer and second midrange frequency response and impedance data files, so five different drivers can be imported if desired.
+PCD 8 has the ability to import second woofer and second midrange frequency response and impedance data files, so five different drivers can be imported if desired.
 (Note: If, however, you wish to model two woofers or two midranges and do not want to import a second set of data, that is OK, as the program will automatically use the original data as it did before as a default.
 The ability to import the second set of data is under the selection for two woofers and two midranges and is only an option to be used as desired.
 This allows you to import two different diffraction responses for drivers in an MTM, for example.
 Or you can import two completely different drivers with different frd and zma file if desired as well.)

-Added buttons to remove the woofer or the tweeter (or both) from the simulation if desired for greater versatility.
+There are buttons to remove the woofer or the tweeter (or both) from the simulation if desired for greater versatility.
 This can allow for modeling of single driver systems on the main graph, or to allow for simply modeling a woofer or tweeter's response individually on the main graph if desired.